 - Walk to Work – we have great experience within W2W

 - OSM Thome is delivering full technical management for ~ 30 SOVs at the moment.
-This includes crew management, catering, dry-docking with planning and execution, as well as special projects including conversions and new building.
+This includes crew management, catering, dry-docking with planning and execution, as well as special projects including conversions and new building supervision.
 We deliver these services to a wide range of vessel types, however, the largest tonnage is Offshore related, also including SOVs and wind operations.

 - Wind Turbine Installation vessel – WTIV